Nitya-l/Nitya-L.github.io/research/InfluenzaVaccine.md

 ## My Contributions

-**Vaccine platform development**
-Contributing to the synthesis of polymer-antigen conjugates intended to improve antigen delivery to antigen-presenting cells and enhance the resulting immune response.
-Designing studies that evaluate the importance of antigen to polymer ratio in antigen delivery and immune response activation.
+**Vaccine platform development**: Contributed to the synthesis of polymer-antigen conjugates intended to improve antigen delivery to antigen-presenting cells and enhance the resulting immune response.
+Designed studies that evaluate the importance of antigen to polymer ratio in antigen delivery and immune response activation.

-**Purification and characterization**
-Using spin column chromatography, HPLC, and SDS-PAGE to purify conjugate products, assess conjugation efficiency, and ensure high-quality product.
-Establishing reproducible workflows for validating each synthesis step.
+**Purification and characterization**: Used spin column chromatography, HPLC, and SDS-PAGE to purify conjugate products, assess conjugation efficiency, and ensure high-quality product.
+Established reproducible workflows for validating each synthesis step.

 ---